 What makes CatDX testing unique?

-With FIV transmitted by saliva, CatDX tests for the presence of the virus directly in the Saliva.
-Our test is capable of detecting as little as 10 viruses, ensuring an accurate and affordable result.
-The relative ease of collecting saliva allows you to test for FIV by having to visit your local vet.
-While the affordable price allows you to test your cat as often as you would like.
+CatDX tests for the presence of FIV directly in the Saliva.
+Our test is capable of detecting as little as 100 viruses, ensuring an accurate and affordable result.
+The relative ease of collecting saliva allows you to test for FIV by not having to visit your local vet.
+While the affordable price allows you to test your cat as often as needed.